-The year 2022 reflects an increase in commercial activity compared to the previous year.
-Solunion's growth is based on a multi-channel distribution strategy with the implementation of various initiatives for the development of brokers and distribution partners that have produced excellent results in the generation of new business.
-Similarly, clear levels of customer service and attention were established, resulting in one of the best years in terms of retention, generating very positive organic growth in the commercial portfolio.

-The main initiatives were the boost to the commercial networks with the support of shareholders, the reinforcement of the banking channel with the launch of new distribution agreements, the constant improvement in customer satisfaction indicators and a good interdepartmental dynamic to accompany the growth of policyholders.
-All this with two main enablers: our people and the improvement in customer interface and management tools.
+The year 2023 reflects an increase in commercial activity compared to the previous year with a 10.2% growth in the commercial portfolio.
+Solunion's growth is based on a multi-channel distribution strategy, with the implementation of various initiatives for the development of brokers and distribution partners that have produced excellent results in the generation of new business.
+Likewise, high levels of service and customer care were established by the main areas of the Company, resulting in excellent levels of retention, generating very positive organic growth in the commercial portfolio.
+The main initiatives were boosting commercial networks with our shareholders support, the ongoing drive in the bancassurance channel, the permanent improvement in our customer satisfaction indicators, which are increasing both in Spain and Latin America, and a good interdepartmental dynamic to get the growth of policyholders.
+Everything with two main enablers: our people and the improvement in management and customer interface tools.

-In terms of business processes and management tools, it is also noteworthy that in 2022 the pillars of a major project to develop business processes and technology systems were launched, which aims to support the continued organic growth of the business, with the challenge of generating even greater operational efficiency and commercial agility by 2023.
+In terms of commercial processes and management tools, it is also worth noting that in 2023 work was carried out on improving commercial processes, which aims to support the continued organic growth of the business, with the challenge of generating even greater operational efficiency and commercial agility throughout 2024.